rabbitmq/rabbitmq-website/site/mqtt.md

 Note that RabbitMQ rejects SSLv3 connections by default because that protocol is known to be compromised.

-See the [SSL configuration guide](http://www.rabbitmq.com/ssl.html) for details.
+See the [TLS/SSL configuration guide](http://www.rabbitmq.com/ssl.html) for details.